 Have a Business Valued by an MBA, CVA, CBI

 Many well intentioned business valuation professionals fail to produce accurate and defensible business valuations primarily because they do not possess the knowledge of the “art” of business valuations.
-The art portion of a business valuation assessment comes from the forces of the market including mergers & acquisitions experience and the constant changing dynamic of expected rate of returns for given risks.
+The art portion of a business valuation assessment comes from the forces of the marketplace including mergers & acquisitions experience and the constant changing dynamic of expected rate of returns for given risks.

-How is a Valuation of a Company Performed?
+How is a Company Valuation Performed?

 There are several approved business valuation methods.
 Business valuation experts typically utilize several methods that best fit the criteria of the business and industry of the business being valued.
 To arrive with a value, the business valuation expert will normally use the average of all the methods utilized as an indication of the final value.
 The following are the most common:

 - Capitalization of Earnings

 - Adjusted Book Value

 - Comparable Price, Excess Earnings Capacity

 The valuation expert will carefully utilize the appropriate methods and also utilize the applicable weights to each of the methods to arrive with accurate and defensible valuation of a business.